federico-arias/federico-arias.github.io/content/posts/handling-nulls.md

 With this solution we can have a type that we can use to unmarshal values from a json payload and also a type that can be used to validate input.
 In DDD parlance, a DTO and a Value Object.

+## Case: parse a null value and store it as null in the DB